-The purpose of the Graduate School of Theology, as a community for theological reflection and spiritual formation, is to prepare men and women for service to the Triune God and leadership in various forms of Christian ministry around the world.
+The Graduate School of Theology, as a community for theological reflection and spiritual formation, prepares men and women for service to the Triune God and leadership in various forms of Christian ministry around the world.
 As we pursue this purpose, we commit to diversity among the faculty, staff, and student body; to equip students for ministry in the global context; and to adhere to rigorous academic standards as we collectively engage Christian scripture and the Christian heritage in awareness of our Stone-Campbell Restoration Movement history.